omahs/zksync-web-v2-docs/docs/dev/tutorials/aa-daily-spend-limit.md

 ## Perform ETH transfer

-Let's test the `SpendLimit` contract works to make it refuses ETH transfers that exceed the daily limit.
+Let's test the `SpendLimit` contract works to make it refuse ETH transfers that exceed the daily limit.

 1. Create `transferETH.ts` and copy/paste the example code below, replacing the placeholder constants as before and adding an account address for `<RECEIVER_ACCOUNT>`.